 Q10: Do you offer training on Saturdays?

 A10: We understand that it might be inconvenient for some to attend Rider Training during the week, but we have lives and families too.
-As a result of a recent survey of more than 800 people with a 76% vote FOR weekday training, we’ve decided to run our BRC on Mondays or Fridays.
+As a result of a recent survey to more than 800 people with a 76% vote FOR weekday training, we’ve decided to run our BRCs on Mondays and Fridays.
 The LRC will remain as it was in the past, on Wednesdays but the ARC and SRC will be hosted on scheduled Saturdays as per our Training & Events Calendar.

 Q11: Can I do the BRC without a Learner License?

-A11: A Learner License is one of the requirements before attending the BRC or LRC.
+A11: A Learner License is one of the requirements to start with BRC Level 1.
 This will ensure you are legally operating a motorcycle once you complete training, and when you start riding your own motorcycle.
-If you need any guidance in obtaining your Motorcycle Learner License, don’t hesitate to contact us, or look at Q & A 1 of this document.
+If you need any guidance in obtaining your Motorcycle Learner License, don’t hesitate to contact us. or look at Q & A 1 of this document.

 Q12: Can I get Bank Finance with only a Learner License?